Summaw/rp-delivery-eats/README.md

 # additions

-- I may or maynot create a app for players to access through phone.
+- I may or maynot create a app for players to access through qb-phone.